locnnil/workshop/docs/reference/cli/workshop-refresh.rst

 - If the optional <SDK> is supplied, the operation is limited to this SDK;
-  currently, it can only be 'hack'
+  currently, it can only be 'sketch'

 .. rubric:: Options